mkotsovoulou/ods6001a/assignments/assignment5/README.md

-# Programming Problem 5: Data Structures
+# Programming Problem 5: Data Structures - Part A

-> The purpose of this assignment is to test your understanding and application of the concepts discussed up to **week 4**:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed up to **Week 4**:
 >
 > - read data from files
 > - parse and extract information